c4pp4/gentoo-unity7/docs/build_instructions.md

    `emerge -av gentoo-unity-env`

-   WARNING: Don't use Gentoo binary package host (such as portage variable FEATURES with `getbinpkg` option) as related packages need to be built from source.
-Don't use portage variable EMERGE_DEFAULT_OPTS with `--jobs N` option as it causes informational and warning messages to be ignored.
+   WARNING: Don't use portage variable EMERGE_DEFAULT_OPTS with `--jobs N` option as it causes informational and warning messages to be ignored.
 Such messages are important mainly in the next step.

 6. Previous emerge command installs *'unity-base/gentoo-unity-env'* package.
 The package, among other things, generates emerge command needed to be applied and displays it as a warning message in pkg_postinst phase. **Rebuild all affected packages**, if any.